UF-Evan/DIJI-NES/README.md

 *2. Incorrect voltage to the SD card module*

+⚠️ Please be very careful here.
+Do not supply 5v to your SD card breakout board unless you are sure it has an onboard regulator.

 Check the silkscreen or datasheet for your SD card breakout board:
-- If it has an onboard voltage regulator (e.g. AMS1117-3.3), it accepts **5V on VCC** and steps it down internally.
+- If it has an onboard voltage regulator (chip with three legs on one side), it accepts **5V on VCC** and steps it down internally.
 If you are currently supplying 3.3V, try 5V.
 - If it has **no regulator**, it is a 3.3V-only module.
 Do not supply 5V — it will damage the module.

-Supplying the wrong voltage typically prevents the card from being detected at all rather than producing an `f_mount` error, so check the card type first.

 ---